-Set-up in collaboration with Dr Jo Welsman from the Centre for Biomedical Modelling and Analysis, this group consists of members of the public with a lived experience of epilepsy, including people with an epilepsy diagnosis, carers, family, friends and specialist epilepsy nurses.
-It has been instrumental in priority setting for research questions and is at the heart of disseminating the epilepsy research being conducted at Exeter.
+Set-up in collaboration with the Centre for Biomedical Modelling and Analysis this group consists of members of the public with a lived experience of epilepsy, including people with an epilepsy diagnosis, carers, family, friends and specialist epilepsy nurses.
+Group members have been instrumental in priority setting for research questions and are at the heart of disseminating and shaping the epilepsy research being conducted at Exeter.